9623Y/9623Y-Spin-Up-Notebook/README.md

 #### **Possible Solutions**

-After looking at how many VersaHex Adapters we have, we found that we have enough to do at most 5 Flex Wheels with adapters in them, We chose to use these 10 Adapters in our larger flex wheels in our intake, these will be the 3" OD Flex Wheels of an undetermined hardness, and for our bottom row of wheels, these will be the 2" OD Flex Wheels of an undetermined hardness, we will insert a 12 tooth pinon in the center hole because it will friction fit in an stay held into place in the wheel.
+After looking at how many VersaHex Adapters we have, we found that we have enough to do at most 5 Flex Wheels with adapters in them.
+We chose to use these 10 Adapters in our larger flex wheels in our intake, which will be the 3" OD Flex Wheels of an undetermined hardness, and for our bottom row of wheels, which will be the 2" OD Flex Wheels of an undetermined hardness.
+We will insert a 12 tooth pinon in the center hole because it will friction fit in an stay held into place in the wheel.
 This is the simplest and best solution for solving our issue of not having enough VersaHex Adapters of every Flex Wheel.

 #### **End of Entry Thoughts**